bucanero/apollo-ps4/README.md

 5. A string of letters and numbers will show up copy them CORRECTLY then press R2 then X and then keep pressing O till you are asked if you want to exit to the XMB accept then restart the console
 *(the string can be found in About in Apollo Save Tool incase you lose it)

-==== Getting the ID needed for Chiaki ====
+## Getting the ID needed for Chiaki
 * This works for both the PSN account ID activated profile and for a normal Apollo fake activated account.
-# Download the main.py from here > [https://github.com/DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/blob/main/main.py main.py] or copy and paste the code inside it into a website that is able to run python scripts.
+1. Download the main.py from here > [https://github.com/DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/blob/main/main.py main.py] or copy and paste the code inside it into a website that is able to run python scripts.
-*Websites it can run on or is already loaded on
-*Copy and paste into > https://www.online-python.com/
-*Copy and paste into > https://www.programiz.com/python-programming/online-compiler/
-*Already loaded here > https://trinket.io/embed/python3/ba2ff26973
-*Alternatively run on your own PC offline if you have Python installed.
+2. Websites it can run on or is already loaded on *Copy and paste into > https://www.online-python.com/ *Copy and paste into > https://www.programiz.com/python-programming/online-compiler/ *Already loaded here > https://trinket.io/embed/python3/ba2ff26973 *Alternatively run on your own PC offline if you have Python installed.
-* Once you are ready to run the code paste the string of the ACCOUNT-ID (example > abcdef01234556789) in the user_id = "here" between the 2 "" as seen in the code then run it. (ignore that it is named user-id in the script it is the account-id)
+3. Once you are ready to run the code paste the string of the ACCOUNT-ID (example > abcdef01234556789) in the user_id = "here" between the 2 "" as seen in the code then run it. (ignore that it is named user-id in the script it is the account-id)
-* You will then receive a new string of letters and numbers (example > CN8aubEclS6=) you can then use that with chiaki to use remote play or utilise the offline activated account in another way you desire.
+4. You will then receive a new string of letters and numbers (example > CN8aubEclS6=) you can then use that with chiaki to use remote play or utilise the offline activated account in another way you desire.
+5. Sign out of the user account or restart the console.

 == Getting saves and or managing them ==